hariomgh/Rookies/README.md

-# this is the project of rookies
+# this is the project of rookies submission to ineuron techathon 3.0